Zergatul/Zergatul.Obs.InputOverlay/docs/CustomizingMouse.md

 </defs>
 ```

-You can also find it inside original [mouse.html](../src/wwwroot/mouse.html).
-Now save updated `mouse.html` and check how it looks.
+You can also find it inside original [default-mouse.html](../src/wwwroot/default-mouse.html).
+Now save updated `default-mouse.html` with different name and check how it looks.